How Do I Get My File(s) On The Internet?

 Why?
 Don't use an extra period in a file name.
 Also, never use punctuation or other special characters (,:?!@#$%^&*()+).

-An Example, Part 3: A File Called "introduction.doc"
+An Example, Part 3: A File Called "introduction.docx"

-Another Example, Part 3: A File Called "proposal.doc"
+Another Example, Part 3: A File Called "proposal.docx"

 Q. OK.
 I have uploaded two files to my ULM website account using a free FTP application.
-One file is called "introduction.doc" and the other file is called "proposal.doc".
+One file is called "introduction.docx" and the other file is called "proposal.docx".
 They are both located in a "bin" folder.
 The bin folder is inside of a folder called "4567" (for a course called EDIT 4567; of course change this for your needs).
 How do I access the files?

 A. You can access your online files by using these URLs or Internet addresses.
 Notice the structure of the "URL" or "Internet address" for each file:

-So, as you can see, the "URL" or Internet address includes your login, the folder you created for the course (in this case EDIT 4567), a "subfolder" called "bin" as a storage folder , and the exact names of the files (introduction.doc and proposal.doc).
+So, as you can see, the "URL" or Internet address includes your login, the folder you created for the course (in this case EDIT 4567), a "subfolder" called "bin" as a storage folder , and the exact names of the files (introduction.docx and proposal.docx).

 Q. Let me get this straight.
-In this example, I would "upload" introduction.doc and proposal.doc to a subfolder called bin.
-That bin subfolder in inside of a folder called 4567 (for my course called EDIT 4567, in this example).
+In this example, I would "upload" introduction.docx and proposal.docx into a subfolder called bin.
+That bin subfolder in inside of a folder called 4567.
 Finally, everything is inside of the public_html folder.
 Right?

 A. Right!
 You got it!
-When you do this, you need to be using an "FTP" application that allows you to "upload" or copy files from your computer to your online account.
+You use an "FTP" application to "upload" or copy files from your computer to your online account.